 Jane views her decision to partner with HITS, as just that.
 A true partnership.

-“With HITS state of the art technology and methodology, as well as their professional understanding of the challenges of the modem HIM department, I highly recommend their services.”
+“With HITS state of the art technology and methodology, as well as their professional understanding of the challenges of the modern HIM department, I highly recommend their services.”